tacticalECHO/Web-Based-Tug-Boat-Scheduling-System/README.md

 If have not ever installed, please go to [node.js official website](https://nodejs.org/en/download/) to download and install.

 - Install Vue.js

+Run the command in command prompt:
 ```
 npm install vue -g
 ```
 Check the version of `vue.js`:

+Run the command in command prompt:
 ```
 npm list vue
 ```